yosefGhanem/Hidden-search/README.md

 # Hidden-search
-this is hidden search widget
+This is a hidden search widget